villekf/OMEGA/README.md

 Using CUDA code instead of OpenCL requires the CUDA toolkit.
 On both cases the CUDA folder should be on the system path. `install_mex` always attempts to build the CUDA code as well so no additional input is required from the user if all the header and library data is found.
 By default `install_mex` looks for CUDA in `/usr/local/cuda/` on Linux.
 On Windows, CUDA location is determined from the environmental variables (PATH).

+For additional install help, see the [installation help](https://github.com/villekf/OMEGA/wiki/Installation-help) help on the wiki.

 ## Getting Started